sanjsingh07/Domi-chain/docs/src/wallet-guide/cli.md

 directly with the Analog command-line tools.

-**If you are unfamiliar with using command line programs and just want to be able to send and receive ANLOG tokens, we recommend setting up a third-party [App Wallet](apps.md)**.
+**If you are unfamiliar with using command line programs and just want to be able to send and receive SOL tokens, we recommend setting up a third-party [App Wallet](apps.md)**.

 To use a Command Line Wallet, you must first [install the Analog CLI tools](../cli/install-analog-cli-tools.md)